Mean 18: Gameplay

 Mean 18 includes the Augusta National and Pebble Beach and St. Andrews courses.
 It uses a 3-click control system, where the first click starts the swing, the second sets the power, and the third sets draw or fade.

 There are Beginner and Expert difficulty options.
 The Expert mode has more pronounced draw and fade effects, making the timing of the third click more crucial.
 The player can also choose between regular and professional tees.
-For the regular mode, the tees are shorter and the computer automatically recommends the best club.
-Using the professional tees, the computer still recommends clubs, but not necessarily the best ones for the shot.
+For the Beginner mode, the program automatically recommends the best club.
+Using the Expert mode, the program still recommends clubs, but not necessarily the best one for the shot or places the golfer in line with the pin.

 Reception

 Computer Gaming World cited the practice green, the computer caddy, and course editor as reasons for preferring the Amiga version of Mean 18 to the also-"outstanding" Leader Board.
 Info gave the Amiga version four stars out of five, stating "If you're a golfer, you'll like Mean 18" but criticizing the "blocky IBM-style graphics.
 Complete Amigatization would solve a lot of the problems".
 Compute! listed it in May 1988 as one of "Our Favorite Games", praising the graphics, sound, realism, and course editor.

 David M. Wilson and Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "This may be the ultimate professional golf simulation.
 Outstanding graphics and sound are its hallmarks."

 The game sold more than 200,000 copies.